-1. English as official language
+1. English as an official language

-One of the biggest factors which make Hong Kong such an attractive destination is the fact that almost all business professionals speak excellent English, the usual language of business.
+One of the most significant factors which make Hong Kong such an attractive destination is the fact that almost all business professionals speak excellent English, the usual language of business.
 Many people also speak Cantonese and Mandarin.
 It not only facilitates daily activities but makes the process of hiring and recruiting employees a lot easier.
 Hong Kong thrives on strong work ethics, efficiency and a can-do attitude.
 Its people offer a winning combination of international savvy and knowledge of Western/Chinese business culture.

-2. Low and simple tax regime
+2. A low and simple tax regime

 Hong Kong has a simple, predictable and low tax system.
 Not surprisingly, it is considered by many as one of the most tax-friendly economies in the world.
 According to an official government web page, some of the benefits include: